Jim Hartley

 Washington Nationals Baseball Club was granted a “Class D” license to sell beer at Griffith Stadium

-Sixty six years ago marked a turning point in the history of the original Washington Nationals franchise.
+Sixty eight years ago marked a turning point in the history of the original Washington Nationals franchise.
 No, they didn’t trade away a player who would go on to be the MVP of the American League (See: Jackie Jensen).
 Although there may have been preliminary talks that weren’t revealed, there was no …

 Continue reading